NetNewsWire icon

 How to Compact Your Databases

-You can sometimes save a little space and make your databases faster by clicking or tapping the Vacuum Databases button.
+You can sometimes save a little space and make your databases faster by clicking or tapping the Vacuum Databases button at the bottom.

 This is generally not going to have a noticeable effect on performance, but it could in some cases.
 Also, it usually won’t shrink your databases by much, but it could.